SaraAlert/SaraAlert/app/helpers/orchestration/README.md

 2. `base`: A reference to the superset of available options for that workflow; it is suggested that this be a hashset from a "Template".
 3. `custom_options`: The configurations in respect to the `base`.
 If there are no custom options wished to be applied (that is you want it to be exactly the same as `base`), this can be set to `{}`.

-### Name
+### NAME

-This name is used by the orchestrator to select the correct playbook.
-Additionally, this name will be displayed in the dashboard url (`/dashboard/:playbook/:workflow`).
+The value of the NAME variable is expected to be a Ruby symbol and is used by the orchestrator to select the correct playbook.
+Additionally, this name will be used along with the active workflow name as part of the dashboard url (`/dashboard/playbook_name/workflow_name`).

 ### Custom Options